How to Follow Up with Clients After Sending an Invoice

 - Charge a fee for late payment.
 Make it clear (on the invoice itself) that if the payment isn’t received by a certain date, you will apply an additional charge.

 By following these simple steps, you should be able to avoid many situations where an invoice might otherwise have gone unpaid.
 However, there will still likely be times when a payment isn’t sent as agreed, at which point you will have to reach out to the client directly.

-How to Follow Up With Clients After Sending an Invoice (4 Tips)
+How to Follow Up on an Invoice (4 Tips)

 In the next few sections, we’ll take a look at how you should proceed when following up with a client regarding an unpaid invoice.
 By actioning these four key tips, you can improve the chances of receiving your money and not burning your bridges with the client.

 First, it’s important that you don’t let the invoice go unpaid for very long.
 Sometimes people feel like following up too soon can come across as pushy or unprofessional.
 However, that couldn’t be further from the truth.

 In fact, nothing could be more professional than expecting that your agreement is honored by all parties.
 As such, you should follow up on unpaid invoices as soon as the due date passes.
 Be polite, and don’t assume malice or incompetence.
 Something simple should be enough, such as: “I just wanted to remind you that this payment was due yesterday.
 Could you let me know when to expect it?”